Everyone has a role to play in suicide prevention.

 Whether you work in a health service, are a member of the community, or work in any other type of business, there is training that will help you feel confident to play your role in preventing suicides.

-The training programs outlined below are not simply about assessing a person’s level of suicide risk.
-These programs provide you with practical skills to treat suicidality and promote hope.
-They can give clinicians the skills, confidence and practical tools they need to provide effective care for people struggling with suicidality.
+Training for health professionals can give clinicians the skills, confidence and practical tools they need to provide effective care for people struggling with suicidality.